Aban ibn Sa'id: Biography

-Before enter Islam
+Before entering Islam

 Ibn Hisham mentions an incident related to Aban's pre-Islam life: In the pre-Islamic era, Muhammad married some of his daughters to the Quraish youth of Mecca.
-When Muhammad's conflict with the Quraish started, the Quraish leaders appealed to muhammad to divorce his daughters from the son-in-laws.
+When Muhammad's conflict with the Quraish started, the Quraish leaders appealed to Muhammad to divorce his daughters from the son-in-laws.
 Muhammad's daughter Ruqayyah was the wife of Utbah ibn Abi Lahab.
 The Quraish said to Utbah: You divorce Muhammad's daughter.
 He agreed on the condition that she would divorce Ruqayyah if they could marry with him, the daughter of Aban ibn Sa'id, or the daughter of Sa'id ibn al-As.
 They accepted Utbah's demand and married Sa'id ibn al-As's daughter and overtook Ruqayyah from him.

 On the eve of the Treaty of Hudaybiyyah, Muhammad sent Uthman with his message to the Quraish in Mecca.
 Then Uthman was heading towards Mecca with the 'Baldah' valley.
 The Quraish asked him: Where to go?
 Uthman told them what Muhammad had told him.
 At that time, Aban ibn Sa'id came forward from among the Quraish and welcomed Uthman.
 He had a close relationship with Uthman beforehand.
 Aban prepared his horse and lifted Uthman on his back and took charge of his safety.
 Then Aban brought Uthman to Mecca.

 When Uthman came to Aban's house, Aban said to him: Why is this the condition of your clothes?
-Uthman's shirt was up to the middle of his knees and fanaticism.
-Aban adds: Why don't you make your clothes as long as the people of Qaum?
+Uthman's shirt was up to the middle of his knees aAban adds: Why don't you make your clothes as long as the people of Qaum?
 Uthman said: Our prophet wears a shirt like this.
 Aban says: You repent the Kaaba.
-Uthman said: We cannot do it until our Prophet does anything.
+Uthman said: We cannot do it until our Prophet does it.
 We just follow in his footsteps.